varigence/docs/bimlflex/user-guide/installing-upgrading-bimlflex.md

 * SSIS Custom Components for Snowflake
 * Installation of new, or upgrades of existing BimlFlex and BimlCatalog databases

 Run the developer installation and choose to install all components on the developer machine.
-For complete functionality all components are required.
+For complete functionality, all components are required.

 ![Installing BimlFlex -center -50%](../user-guide/images/bimlflex-ss-v5-bimlflex-2019-installer-s4.png)